MicrosoftDocs/azure-docs/articles/azure-functions/functions-test-a-function.md

 To test the function with a request body in Postman:

-1. Launch Postman from the **Apps** button in the upper-left corner of a Chrome browser window.
+1. Start Postman from the **Apps** button in the upper-left corner of a Chrome browser window.
 2. Copy your **Function Url**, and paste it into Postman.
 It includes the access code query string parameter.
 3. Change the HTTP method to **POST**.
 4. Click **Body** > **raw**, and add a JSON request body similar to the following: